 Soup.
 The “base” of our hot and sour soup was water, in which we boiled the classic Thai aromatics: galanga, lemongrass and kaffir life leaves.
 I was accustomed to boiling these for an extended period of time and then removing them because Americans aren’t interested in having numerous inedible items in their soup.
 Here we assumed a savvy diner and left everything in, as would be customary in Thai home cooking, and as a result, the initial boiling time seemed like only moments to me.
 We added hand-torn oyster mushrooms and quartered straw mushrooms — infinitely better in fresh form than from a can back home — some bruised chillies (leaking seeds, so it would be hot), and about an 1/8 of an onion.
 Finally, the shrimp were added and the heat turned off.

 Now, at this stage, the soup smells terrific but tastes like spicy water because we haven’t even added salt yet.
 My teacher, Panisha, does all of her seasoning at this stage, including fish sauce, lime juice, palm sugar (very subtle and delicately textured sugar from the local market) and roasted chilli paste.
-This is quite a departure from Kasma’s approach, where the shrimp go in last, after the soup is already seasoned to perfection; Kasma also doesn’t use roasted chilli paste in tom yum.
+This is quite a departure from Kasma’s approach, where the shrimp go in last, after the soup is already seasoned to perfection.
 When I compared Panisha’s soup with mine, her broth had much greater “body” and complexity due, I believe, to the more generous use of roasted chilli paste.
-Hmm… maybe it’s cheating, but it’s a great shortcut.
+Hmm… maybe using an ingredient out of a jar is cheating, but it’s a great shortcut.

 After eating our soup, I sat uncomfortably stiff-limbed on a mat before our clay morter for the next dish.
 Christy Innouvong, Program Director for Courageous Kitchen, introduced me to Alina, who would be teaching me the rest of the dishes, with Christy’s input.
 Alina is herself a refugee, so I had the opportunity to meet at least one person whom my contribution is helping.